girlgonedata/Data_Job_Market_Top_Skills_PL/project/README.md

 ```
 ![Chart genereted in Python](chart_1b.png)

-**Top Salaries:** The highest-paying data analyst positions offer a yearly salary of around PLN 111,175, with multiple roles at Allegro leading this category.
+The highest-paying data analyst positions offer a yearly salary of around PLN 111,175, with multiple roles at Allegro leading this category.

-**Dominance of Allegro:** Allegro is the dominant employer, offering the majority of the top-paying roles, especially for senior positions.
+Allegro is the dominant employer, offering the majority of the top-paying roles, especially for senior positions.

-**Salary Range:** The salaries for data analyst positions range from PLN 111,175 at the high end to PLN 43,200 at the low end, indicating a significant disparity based on experience, specialization, and the company.
+The salaries for data analyst positions range from PLN 111,175 at the high end to PLN 43,200 at the low end, indicating a significant disparity based on experience, specialization, and the company.

-**Junior Roles:** The lowest salaries are associated with junior roles, such as HR Data Analyst and Junior Data Analyst, indicating the entry-level pay scale within this field.
+The lowest salaries are associated with junior roles, such as HR Data Analyst and Junior Data Analyst, indicating the entry-level pay scale within this field.

-**Industry Focus:** The data suggests a strong presence of data analyst roles in e-commerce (Allegro) and technology (Capco, Westinghouse Electric Company), with a focus on specialized areas like finance and pricing.
+The data suggests a strong presence of data analyst roles in e-commerce (Allegro) and technology (Capco, Westinghouse Electric Company), with a focus on specialized areas like finance and pricing.

 ### 2. Skills for Top Paying Jobs
 To identify the skills needed for the highest-paying jobs, I joined job postings with skills data, revealing what employers prioritize for well-compensated positions.